Category:

 "Connie and Kyle developed a very flirtatious, precocious relationship right off the bat.
 And Kyle, of course, is married.
 I was convinced they would be having some torrid affair by the time they reached Sante Fe and Kyle's marriage would be over by the time they got to Austin."

-For her work on "Friday Night Lights," Britton was nominated for Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2010 and 2011, for TCA Award for Individual Achievement in Drama in 2007 and 2008, and was awarded Satellite Award for Best Actress for Television Series Drama in 2010.
-The show ran from 2006-2011.
+For her work on "Friday Night Lights," Britton was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2010 and 2011 and for the TCA Award for Individual Achievement in Drama in 2007 and 2008, and she was awarded the Satellite Award for Best Actress for Television Series Drama in 2010.
+The show ran from 2006 to 2011.
 While it didn't garner much critical acclaim at first, the show later became a sleeper cult hit and gained avid fans globally.

 Connie Britton